Ultimate Apricot Tart Recipe

 This tart with frangipani filling will keep at room temperature for 2 to 3 days and in the fridge for 5 to 6 days.
 You can even freeze this tart for up to 3 months.
 Later, thaw in the fridge overnight for best results.

-Frangipane, or almond cream, is known as Frangipani in Italian and creme frangipane in French.
+Frangipane, or almond cream, is known as Frangipani in Italian and crème frangipane in French.
 It is a creamy custard filling made with almonds, eggs, butter, and sugar, sometimes referred to as almond pastry cream.
-And it’s often used as fillings in tarts with fruits as well as in puff pastry treats.
+And it’s often used as fillings in tarts with fruits and in puff pastry treats.
 It’s a very versatile filling that works beautifully in any dessert.

 For the shortcrust pastry, you can replace the almond meal with flour.
 However, the almonds are the base of a frangipani filling.
 And yet, you can replace them with other nuts that you like.